James E. Watson: Congress

+Post-congressional career

 Watson left the House to run for Governor of Indiana in 1908.
 Opposed by organized labor, he lost the election to Thomas R. Marshall, the future vice president under Woodrow Wilson.
 He resumed a private law practice in Rushville, though he continued to participate in Washington politics, supporting Cannon after House Democrats and Republican "insurgents" attempted to oust the speaker in 1909.
 The following year, Watson wrote Cannon's famous speech defending the leadership's authority, party government, and the rights of the majority.
 A pivotal moment in House history, the speech enabled Cannon to keep his position, but at a great reduction in power.
 The House adopted a resolution that prevented Cannon and subsequent speakers from serving on or appointing members to the all-important Rules Committee.

 In the years after the House rebellion, Watson remained a prominent figure on Capitol Hill.
 Among other pursuits, he was a lobbyist for the American Manufacturers Association.
 While detractors, including members of the House, questioned the propriety of his new occupation, the criticism did not hurt his political standing in Indiana.
 In fact, he became known as an Indiana boss, and state politicians sought his endorsement as a necessary precursor to winning elections or appointments to higher office.

+U.S. Senator

 In 1916, Watson entered the U.S. Senate race against Democratic Senator John W. Kern, but his bitter primary battle against Harry S. New threatened to divide the state Republican party.
 Watson won the majority of primary delegates, but according to one source, New had "convincing affidavits of fraud" committed by Watson.
 As a result, Republican leaders could not decide which candidate to support.
 They were saved from making the decision when Indiana's other senator, Benjamin F. Shiveley, died in March.
 Both Republican candidates ran for Senate seats in the general election.
 New defeated Kern, and Watson won the remainder of Shively's term.
 He was reelected twice (1920 and 1926), serving from 1916 to 1933.